Flora of India: Forests and wildlife resources

-In 1992, around 7,43,534 km2 of land in the country was under forests of which 92 percent belongs to the government.
-Only 22.7 percent is forested compared to the recommended 33 percent of the National Forest Policy Resolution 1952.
-The majority of it are broad-leaved deciduous trees which comprise one-sixth sal and one-tenth teak.
-Coniferous types are found in the northern high altitude regions and comprise pines, junipers and deodars.
+In 1992, 743,534 km2 of land in the country was forested of which 92 percent was government land.
+This amounts to 22.7 percent land coverage, compared to the recommended 33 percent of the National Forest Policy Resolution 1952.
+The majority of trees are broad-leaved deciduous, with one-sixth sal and one-tenth teak.
+Coniferous types are found in the northern high altitude regions and largely comprise pines, junipers and deodars.
 India's forest cover ranges from the tropical rainforest of the Andaman Islands, Western Ghats, and Northeast India to the coniferous forest of the Himalaya.
 Between these extremes lie the sal-dominated moist deciduous forest of eastern India; teak-dominated dry deciduous forest of central and southern India; and the babul-dominated thorn forest of the central Deccan and western Gangetic plain.
 Pine, fir, spruce, cedar, larch and cypress are the timber-yielding plants widely prevalent throughout the hilly regions of India.